 Amy Tian is a sophomore at the Hockaday School.
 She is on the debate team at her school and she plays the viola and tennis.
 YES has provided her with plenty of volunteering and learning opportunities, along with unforgettable friendships.

-of the Community Involvement Manager and Journalist
+of Community Involvement and Journalism

 Li Shen is an 11th grader at Plano West Senior High.
 Her favorite part of YES is the special opportunity it provides students to improve their communication skills and interact with a professional setting of incredibly notable people.
 Li is also the president and founder of Work of Art, and created an art class to teach kids.
 She is a regular volunteer at the 7 Loaves Food Bank.